Callme-Ishmael/MPhys/README.md

 ## 02.02.2025

-Because SMEFTsim (or our adapted Chritoph model) are the only
+Because SMEFTsim (or our adapted Christoph model) are the only models to contain the odd coupling - we will need to intrgrate them inside Herwig somehow.
+Aidin suggests:

 Option 1 - With Madgraph
   1: Run Madgraph as you did last sem, but now also do "output madevent mysim"